 On arrival at the airport get yourself an Octopus Card from the desk at Arrivals and you can use this for all public transport in Hong Kong (MTR, bus, ferry, tram) – all you have to do is swipe, it even works from within your bag.
 It costs HK$150 (US$19) initially (including a HK$43 (US$5.50) deposit which you get back when you return the card) which is just enough to get you into town from the airport.
 Top up with extra credit at the station machines or in 7 Eleven stores.
 Fares around town are cheap (ours were usually HK$3-6 (US$0.38-0.77) and you can even use the card to pay for things in some shops.

 We saved £200 on our flights by flying a few days earlier on our way to Japan and stopping in Hong Kong.
 This was our target budget for our three nights in the city, and although we went over this a bit and spent £230 (US$377) it was completely worth it.
 If you wanted to spend less you definitely could by eating street food and at cheap local eateries and staying in a hostel with a shared bathroom or dorm room.
 Our meals ranged from HK$44 to 200 (US$6 – 26) for two and we also bought a lot of drinks as it was so hot.

 Our Hong Kong budget for two people breaks down like this.

-If you are passing through Hong Kong we highly recommend that you take a break from your long flight and spend a few days exploring this unique and dynamic city.
+If you have a stopover in Hong Kong we highly recommend that you take a break from your long flight and stay a few nights.
+A short break doesn’t have to be expensive and we’re sure you’ll enjoy exploring this unique and dynamic city.